Waste FAQs during COVID-19

 For opening hours, visit Council’s Recycling and Waste Centres webpage.

-When visiting one of our stations, please follow these simple rules:
+When visiting one of our stations, please follow these rules:

-- Children under 16 must stay inside vehicles at all times.
+- Animals must be secured in vehicles at all times.

 Only visit a Recycling and Waste Centre if you’re bringing recycling or waste, or have authorisation.